MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-review.md

 ## Next steps

 In this tutorial, you learned how to view asset captures in the Remote Assist model-driven app.
-To learn how to use Power Automate Flows to automate your business processes like generating reports with asset captures or sending an email notification when new asset data is captured, see:
+Next, learn how to use Power Automate flows to automate your business processes, like generating reports with asset captures or sending an email notification when new asset data is captured.
+See the following article.

 > [!div class="nextstepaction"]
 > [Automate asset capture data](./integrate-power-automate.md)